A new approach to deformation of C*-algebras via coactions: Deformation by coactions

 \subsection{Exotic deformation by coactions}

-We now extend the ideas of Kasprzak \cite{Kasprzak:Rieffel} and Bhowmick, Neshveyev, and Sangha \cite{BNS} to cover coactions which satisfy Katayama duality for a fixed duality crossed product functor $\rtimes_\mu$ on the category of $G$-$C^*$-algebras.
-In particular, we shall develop a deformation theory via maximal coactions (which correspond to maximal crossed products), while the existing theory is strictly limited to the reduced case.
+We now extend the ideas of Kasprzak \cite{Kasprzak:Rieffel} and Bhowmick, Neshveyev, and Sangha \cite{BNS} to cover coactions which satisfy Katayama duality for a fixed duality crossed-product functor $\rtimes_\mu$ on the category of $G$-\cstar{}algebras.